forcepusher/com.bananaparty.async/README.md

-# com.bananaparty.async - Work in progress.
+# com.bananaparty.async - Work in progress

 Unity package.
 Fully cross-platform async library for strict-OOP.
 In contrast to traditional language-specific patterns, it does not rely on a static execution context.